-The University of Wisconsin-Platteville Services for Students with Disabilities office provides assistive technology to help all learners have equal access to course materials.
+The University of Wisconsin-Platteville's Disability Access Center provides assistive technology to help all learners have equal access to course materials.
 Assistive technology is any device, software, equipment, or tool that helps people with disabilities improve, maintain, or increase their functional capabilities.
 Essentially, what tools and software help you do, what you want to do more quickly, easily, or independently.
 Although Assistive Technology has traditionally been developed for people with disabilities, the applicability of much of this technology has been found to be useful to almost all of us at some point throughout our lives.

 Available Technology Tools

-UW-Platteville’s Services for Students with Disabilities Office offers assistive technology products and services that include:
+UW-Platteville’s Disability Access Center offers assistive technology products and services that include:

 • Livescribe Echo is a smartpen that can be used for notetaking.
 This self-contained ink-pen is packed with a microphone, speaker, and on-board storage.